 The College of Education wishes to fully include persons with disabilities.
 In compliance with section 504 and the Americans with Disabilities Act (ADA), UCCS is committed to ensuring that "no otherwise qualified individual with a disability ... shall, solely by reason of disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity...."
-For students with a disability who believe they will need accommodations, it is their responsibility to contact and register with the Disabilities Services Office and to provide them with documentation of the disability to determine the type of accommodations that are appropriate for the situation.
+For students with a disability who believe they will need accommodations, it is their responsibility to contact and register with the Disabilities Services Office and to provide them with documentation.
 To avoid any delay in the receipt of accommodations, the student should contact the Disability Services Office as soon as possible.
 Please note that accommodations are not retroactive, and disability accommodations cannot be provided until a "Faculty Accommodation Letter" from the Disability Services Office has been given to the professor by the student.
 Please contact Disability Services for more information about receiving accommodations at Main Hall, Room 105, 719-255-3354 or dservice@uccs.edu.